 Unfrosted cupcakes are wonderful left at room temperature for a few days.
 Cover them tightly and they’ll stay soft, moist, and fluffy until you’re ready to decorate them.
 After you frost them, they’re OK for a day or two at room temperature, but should be refrigerated after that.
 I always let cupcakes come to room temperature before serving.
 The cupcake itself tastes best that way!

 Traveling with cupcakes?
-I own and love this cupcake carrier.
-I have 3 of them.
+I love this cupcake carrier.
 Sturdy, tall tops (for tall frosting!), and keep the cupcakes in place.

 Recipe: super moist chocolate cupcakes